MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/image.md

 ### Adding images to resources

 > [!IMPORTANT]
-> **NOTE:** This method of working with images in a macOS app has been deprecated by Apple.
+> This method of working with images in a macOS app has been deprecated by Apple.
 You should use [Asset Catalog Image Sets](#asset-catalogs) to manager your app's images instead.

 Before you can use an Image file in your Xamarin.Mac application (either in C# code or from Interface Builder) it needs to be included in the project's **Resources** folder as a **Bundle Resource**.
 To add a file to a project, do the following: